lmcjt37/l3digital/README.md

 ### For Mobile development

 - Install ngrok - `npm install ngrok -g`
-- After starting a local development server with `npm run dev` you can then open another terminal and run `npm run dev:mobile`
+- After starting a local development server with `npm run dev` you can then open another terminal and run `npm run dev::mobile`
 - You will then be able to use the randomly generated domain to access the localhost.

 #### production